michaelthejiraffe/Appscript-powered-personal-finance-tracker/README.md

 ## 🤝 Contributing

 This project is primarily built for personal use, but issues and PRs are welcome — especially around:
-- Additional broker integrations (Tiger Brokers, Moomoo)
+- Additional broker integrations (Tiger Brokers, Moomoo,IBKR flex query)
-- New n8n workflow templates
 - Google Sheets formula improvements for reporting

 ---